-The Transfer Alliance Project (TAP) provides California community college students with information and support services that will facilitate their transfer to the University of California at Berkeley.
-Students will receive specific support services that will enhance their transfer to the University of California at Berkeley.
-Services include:
+The Transfer Alliance Project (TAP) provides California community college students with information and support services to facilitate their transfer to the University of California, Berkeley.
+These services include:

-- TAP Coordinator at El Camino College at least twice a month to meet with students. - Admission application and personal insight question assistance. - Academic enrichment opportunities such as a six-week summer session or summer research project with a professor at the UC Berkeley campus (free).
+- Access to a TAP Coordinator for virtual meetings.
+If you have questions about eligibility or the program, contact TAP Coordinator Tiffany Shaleen Reardon at treardon@berkeley.edu.
+To schedule an appointment, visit https://bit.ly/universityreps. - Assistance with admission applications and personal insight questions. - Academic enrichment opportunities, such as a free six-week summer session or summer research project with a professor at the UC Berkeley campus.